Concordium/concordium.github.io/source/testnet/net/installation/downloads.rst

 System requirements
 -------------------

--  CPU: A quad core CPU or better of a new generation x64 (AMD Ryzen 5000 series or Intel Core 11000 series desktop or mobile CPUs or CPU with similar single threaded performance).
+-  CPU: A quad core CPU or better of a new generation x64 (AMD Ryzen™ 5000 series or Intel® Core™ 11000 series desktop or mobile CPUs or CPU with similar single threaded performance).

 -  Minimum 16 GB of RAM.